LITTLE JAGGED EDGES

-(middle grade realistic fiction)
+(middle grade realistic fiction, in progress)

 Eleven-year-old Noah is a boy filled with contrasts: he loves language, wordplay and old school rap music.
 He is fascinated by military strategy and the history of weapons, but he organized and led his school’s rally against gun violence.
 He’s bright beyond his years and has an impressive vocabulary, but he also goes to sleep cuddling with his impressive collection of “Stufties.”